 In December 2019, Cushwa Center director Kathleen Sprows Cummings received a grant within the University of Notre Dame’s Church Sexual Abuse Crisis Research Grant Program for the project “Gender, Sex, and Power: Towards a History of Clergy Sex Abuse in the U.S. Catholic Church.”
-Cummings leads the project along with Peter Cajka (Notre Dame), Terence McKiernan (BishopAccountability.org), and Robert Orsi (Northwestern University), who joined the Notre Dame Institute for Advanced Study as a faculty fellow for 2020–2021.
+Cummings leads the project along with Peter Cajka (Notre Dame), Terence McKiernan (BishopAccountability.org), and Robert Orsi (Northwestern University), who joined the Notre Dame Institute for Advanced Study as a faculty fellow for 2020–21.

 The project leaders issued a call for applications in February 2020.
-Out of an extraordinarily competitive pool of more than 50 applicants, they have formed a working group that includes 11 scholars from outside Notre Dame.
+Out of an extraordinarily competitive pool of more than 50 applicants, they have formed a working group that includes 12 scholars from outside Notre Dame.
 A centerpiece of the project is the working group's partnership with BishopAccountability.org, which is facilitating unparalleled access to previously unavailable sources.
 By fostering cross-disciplinary collaboration and supporting participants’ individual studies, the project seeks to advance new research on the crisis and its causes as well as to illuminate new understandings of modern Catholicism.

 The group first met virtually in June 2020.
 The project includes plans for a public lecture by Robert Orsi scheduled for April 8, 2021, and a research symposium November 7–9, 2021.
 For updates on those events and other project developments, subscribe to the Cushwa Center’s mailing list at cushwa.nd.edu/subscribe.

 Ramón Gutiérrez is the Preston and Sterling Morton Distinguished Service Professor of U.S. History and the College at the University of Chicago.
 He is the author of New Mexico’s Moses: Reies López Tijerina—Pentecostal Evangelist and Defender of the Poor, which is forthcoming from the University of New Mexico Press.
-Gutiérrez will look at papers on Father Arthur Perrault and the wider sexual abuse crisis in the Archdiocese of Santa Fe.
+Gutiérrez is looking at papers on Father Arthur Perrault and the wider sexual abuse crisis in the Archdiocese of Santa Fe.

 Christiaan Jacobs-Vandegeer is a senior lecturer in the Faculty of Theology and Philosophy at Australian Catholic University.
 His co-authored book with Neil Ormerod, Foundational Theology: A New Approach to Catholic Fundamental Theology, was published by Fortress Press in 2015.
 Jacobs-Vandegeer’s research examines how doctrinal language factors into relations of abuse.

 Peter Cajka (program director) is an assistant teaching professor in the Department of American Studies at the University of Notre Dame.
 His book, Follow Your Conscience: The Catholic Church and the Spirit of the Sixties, is forthcoming from the University of Chicago Press.
-He will be looking into the career of Father Louis Miller, an abuser priest from the Archdiocese of Louisville.
+He is looking into the career of Father Louis Miller, an abuser priest from the Archdiocese of Louisville.

 Terence McKiernan founded BishopAccountability.org in 2003 and is the organization’s president.
 McKiernan holds master’s degrees in classics from the University of Wisconsin–Madison and the University of Bristol in England.
 Before his involvement in the Church crisis, he was an academic editor and a consulting firm manager.
-McKiernan will be working on the role of the sacrament of penance in the clergy abuse problem.
+McKiernan is working on the role of the sacrament of penance in the clergy abuse problem.

 Robert Orsi is the Grace Craddock Nagle Chair in Catholic Studies in the Religion Department at Northwestern University.
 His most recent book is History and Presence (Harvard University Press, 2016).
-During the 2020–2021 academic year, Orsi will be a faculty fellow with the Notre Dame Institute for Advanced Study.
-He will be working on Give Us Boys, a book project about the formation of young men at a Jesuit high school in New York City from 1967 to 1971 as an episode in the broader history of modern Catholic sexuality, class, and urbanism.
+During the 2020–21 academic year, Orsi will be a faculty fellow with the Notre Dame Institute for Advanced Study.
+He is working on Give Us Boys, a book project about the formation of young men at a Jesuit high school in New York City from 1967 to 1971 as an episode in the broader history of modern Catholic sexuality, class, and urbanism.